flare-foundation/flare-system-c-chain-indexer/README.md

-num_parallel_req = 100 # the number of threads doing requests to the chain in parallel batch_size = 1000 # the number of block that will be pushed to a database in a batch new_block_check_millis = 1000 # interval for checking for new blocks
+num_parallel_req = 100 # the number of threads doing requests to the chain in parallel batch_size = 1000 # the number of block that will be pushed to a database in a batch new_block_check_millis = 1000 # interval for checking for new blocks receipts = "commit,revealBitvote,signResult,finalize,offerRewards" # which type of transactions should have their receipt checked if they succeeded

 [db]
 host = "localhost"